 In 2017 Mount Alvernia hosted the Queensland Independent Secondary Schools Netball tournament.

 Rugby 7s is very popular at Mount Alvernia College.
 Our experienced coaches work tirelessly with the students in all aspects of rugby to ensure they are fully prepared for game days.
 Teams compete in various tournaments and carnivals throughout the year in a variety of age groups.

 Strength and Conditioning

 Our swimming program begins with pre-season training during Term 4 and culminates with our team’s participation in the Catholic Secondary Schoolgirls’ Sports Association Carnival held in March.

-Students interested in being part of the swimming team are invited to attend morning training sessions held at school and are able to attend the annual Swimming Camp held at the Sports Super Centre at the Runaway Bay Sport Super Centre.
+Students interested in being part of the swimming team are invited to attend morning training sessions held at school, and are able to attend the annual Swimming Camp held at the Sports Super Centre at the Runaway Bay Sport Super Centre.

 Mount Alvernia’s tennis program offers professional coaching and fixtures for players of all ages and abilities.
 Our association with Shaw Park Tennis Centre, voted Number 1 Tennis Centre by Tennis Australia, ensures access to quality facilities and expert coaching for all players.
-Our variety of teams caters for all students, whether they are new to the game, keen to get back into it after a break, or take their tennis a little more seriously.
+Our variety of teams caters for all students, whether they are new to the game, keen to come back into it after a break, or take their tennis a little more seriously.

-Mount Alvernia participates in the CaSSSA volleyball competition, with Junior, Intermediate and Open teams involved in Wednesday afternoon fixtures.
+Mount Alvernia participates in the CaSSSA Volleyball competition, with Junior, Intermediate, and Open teams involved in Wednesday afternoon fixtures.
 The variety of divisions ensures players of all abilities are catered for, and offers a great opportunity for those new to the sport to learn skills in a fun team competition, while at the same time ensuring challenging matches for competitive teams.